asheroto/Deploy-Office/README.md

 ## Legal

 All rights of Microsoft Office or any of Office products listed belong to [Microsoft Corporation](https://microsoft.com).
-Logo used in accordance with [Wikimedia Commons Permission declaration of Microsoft Office logo](https://commons.wikimedia.org/wiki/File:Microsoft_Office_logo_(2013%E2%80%932019).svg) by [Microsoft Corporation](https://microsoft.com) and has not been modified from its original form.

 ## Supported Editions/Products